-Obviously this will make building the coop a bit harder, but it still allows you to build a coop of the same design but to your own specs!
+Obviously this will make building the coop a bit harder, but it still allows you to build a coop of the same design…but to your own specs.
 If the thought of making these modifications scares you, I don’t blame you!
-We all come to a project like this with varying building experience.
+We all come to a project like this with varying degrees of construction experience.
 So if you want a detailed plan, you can simply find a free or cheap alternative on this website or pay for a detailed plan.

-One such place to find great plans is here.
+One site that has great plans is here.
 There are an overwhelming number of plans to choose from on Ted’s site, but I like the detailed yet simplistic coop plans he provides.